Cognitive Sovereignty — How To Think For Yourself When AI Thinks For You by Steve Raju

 There are thousands of books about using AI better.
 This is the one about what it's doing to you.

-That study predates every tool that has arrived since — the ones that don't just store your information but do your thinking, write your arguments, generate your ideas, and, if you let them, slowly turn your brain into a very expensive autocomplete.
+That study predates every tool that has arrived since.
+Tools that don't just store your information but do your thinking, write your arguments, generate your ideas, and, if you let them, slowly turn your brain into a very expensive autocomplete.

 "Each individual surrender is small, reasonable, and obviously correct.
 We barely notice we've made a choice at all.
 What results looks less like a crisis than water damage in a basement."